Effective-Immediately/effective-immediately/README.md

 # effective-immediately
-Everything an employer, employee, or recently laid-off person might want to know about layoffs during a pandemic
+[WIP, stay tuned] Everything an employer, employee, or recently laid-off person might want to know about layoffs during a pandemic